sizyra/Homework-Refactor/README.md

 4: Changed footer box to the same color as the header for symmetry.

+5: Altered class in HTML to narrow down number of required tags in CSS.

-5: Reorganized and cut down on CSS coding for ease-of-use and accessibility.
+6: Reorganized and cut down on CSS coding significantly for ease-of-use and accessibility.